 The Algarve is famous for its world class golf courses.
 With 7 in total in the southern region alone, prepare to dig out the plaid trousers and tee off in the sunshine!

 Situated just outside Albufeira is the Zoomarine Algarve aquatic park.
 A water park with a difference, this popular tourist attraction is home to a variety of marine species including tropical fish and dolphins as well as water slides, swimming pools and theme park ride attractions.

-Portuguese cuisine may not be as high profile as that of neighbouring Spain or France, however, the rustic charm of Portuguese traditional recipes for cooking fish, hearty stews and deliciously sweet pastries are definitely worth sampling, especially when in Portugal!
+Portuguese cuisine may not be as high profile as that of neighbouring Spain or France, however Portuguese traditional recipes for cooking fish, hearty stews and deliciously sweet pastries are definitely worth sampling!